Skip to main content

 On March 10, 2020, Governor Brown issued Executive Order 20-04 (EO 20-04) that provides directives to certain state agencies in an effort to reduce greenhouse gas emissions (GHGs) and mitigate the impacts of climate change.
 EO 20-04 includes a directive to the Oregon Health Authority (OHA) and Oregon OSHA to jointly develop a proposal for standards to protect employees from workplace exposures to excessive heat and wildfire smoke.
 In response to EO 20-04, Oregon OSHA, in collaboration with the OHA, advisory committees, and stakeholders, will work towards developing two separate proposed standards.

-Preventing Outdoor Heat-related Illness
+Preventing Heat-related Illness

-Outdoor workers who are exposed to sudden or excessive heat are at risk of developing heat-related illness.
+Workers who are exposed to sudden or excessive heat are at risk of developing heat-related illness.
 Heat-related illnesses include, heat rash and cramps, heat exhaustion, and heat stroke.
 As temperature and humidity increase, so does the level of risk to workers of developing potentially a life-threatening condition, especially when the body is generating its own heat when performing physical work.
 This situation is particularly serious when hot weather arrives suddenly or early in the season, before workers have had time to adjust to warm weather.

 Contact Information: